coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 it as if fighting with two weapons, but if you do, you incur all the normal attack penalties associated with fighting with two weapons, just as if you were using a one-handed weapon and a light weapon.
-A creature wielding a quarterstaff in one hand can't use it as a double weapon---only one end of the weapon can be used in any given round.
+A creature wielding a quarterstaff in one hand can’t use it as a double weapon—only one end of the weapon can be used in any given round.

 The quarterstaff is a special monk weapon.
 This designation gives a monk wielding a quarterstaff special options.

 **Ranseur:** A ranseur has reach.
-You can strike opponents 10 feet away with it, but you can't use it against an adjacent foe.
+You can strike opponents 10 feet away with it, but you can’t use it against an adjacent foe.

 With a ranseur, you get a +2 bonus on opposed attack rolls made to disarm an opponent (including the roll to avoid being disarmed if such